Apollo–Soyuz: Historical background

 With the close of the Vietnam War, relations between the United States and the USSR began to improve, as did the prognosis for a potential cooperative space mission.
 Apollo–Soyuz was made possible by the thaw in these relations, and the project itself endeavoured to amplify and solidify the improving relations between the United States and the Soviet Union.
 According to Soviet leader Leonid Brezhnev: The Soviet and American spacemen will go up into outer space for the first major joint scientific experiment in the history of mankind.
 They know that from outer space our planet looks even more beautiful.
 It is big enough for us to live peacefully on it, but it is too small to be threatened by nuclear war.
 Thus, both sides recognized ASTP as a political act of peace.

 In October 1970, Soviet Academy of Sciences president Mstislav Keldysh responded to NASA Administrator Thomas O. Paine's letter proposing a cooperative space mission, and there was subsequently a meeting to discuss technical details.
-At a meeting in January 1971, U.S. President Richard Nixon's Foreign Policy Adviser Henry Kissinger enthusiastically espoused plans for the mission, and expressed these views to NASA administrator George Low: "As long as you stick to space, do anything you want to do.
+At a meeting in January 1971, U.S. president Richard Nixon's Foreign Policy Adviser Henry Kissinger enthusiastically espoused plans for the mission, and expressed these views to NASA administrator George Low: "As long as you stick to space, do anything you want to do.
 You are free to commitin fact, I want you to tell your counterparts in Moscow that the President has sent you on this mission".

+U.S. president Richard Nixon and Soviet Premier Alexei Kosygin (seated) sign an agreement in Moscow paving the way for the Apollo–Soyuz mission, May 1972.

 Both sides had severe criticisms of the other side's engineering.
 Soviet spacecraft were designed with automation in mind; the Lunokhod 1 and Luna 16 were both uncrewed probes, and each Soyuz spacecraft had been designed to minimize risk due to human error by having fewer manual controls with which human operators would have to contend during flight.
 By contrast, the Apollo spacecraft was designed to be operated by humans and required highly trained astronauts to operate.
 The Soviet Union criticized the Apollo spacecraft as being "extremely complex and dangerous".